traitecoevo/plant/doc/design.md

 At the moment I've called these CohortDiscrete and we can adjust this later.

+I've implemented this by composition, but I feel that inheritance could be nicer.
+However, if we do it via inheritance, then we'll have to delare some functions in Plant virtual:

+* `Plant::leaf_area_above`
+* `Plant::died`
+* `Plant::offspring`

 ## Species

 Above the level of species, there are two places that "species"